 The benefits of chemically granulated fertilizer

-Omnia is the only company in South Africa that continues to chemically granulate fertilizer and in a unique way.
 Omnia uses a modified "Odda" process or nitrophosphate process during which rock phosphate is attacked with nitric acid instead of sulphuric acid.
 This process is extremely energy efficient and much more environmentally friendly.
-It also allows for more secondary nutrients to remain present and available in the fertilizer granule: These nutrients include calcium, magnesium and also specifically sulphur.
-The most important aspect of chemically granulated fertilizer, apart from the homogenous size distribution of the granules and their hardness and stability, is the fact that every granule contains exactly the same concentration of every nutritional element.
+It also allows for many secondary nutrients to remain present and available in the fertilizer granule: These nutrients include calcium, magnesium and also specifically sulphur.
+The most important aspect of granulated fertilizer as such except for the homogenous size distribution of the garnules and the hardness and stability thereof, is the fact that every granule contains exactly the same concentration of every nutritional element.

-Kansas State University in the USA recorded yield losses of 25% on soybeans following uneven placement of calcium chloride.
+Kansas State University in the USA recorded yield losses of 25% on soybeans following uneven place-ment of potassium chloride.
 Omnia's own maize trials showed that a 20% yield loss is possible on sandy soils, while a 10% yield loss can be expected on loamy soils.